Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Method

 \subsubsection{Thermography in Dynamic Scenes}

-The dynamic nature of a scene is far more common in thermal imaging than in the visible spectrum.
-Even when an object is stationary and visible light transport is constant, it may not be in thermal equilibrium with its surroundings, resulting in continuous thermal variations over time.
-In this work, we leverage these dynamic temperature changes in relation to background motion to develop novel constraints for thermography.
+The appearance of an object is often more dynamic in the thermal spectrum than in the visible spectrum.
+Even when the object remains stationary and light transport is constant at millisecond timescales, it may not be in thermal equilibrium with its surroundings, leading to continuous variations in thermal emission over time.
+Fortunately, heat transport evolves gradually, while background reflections typically change abruptly and lack correlation with the object’s emission.
+Leveraging this observation, we introduce novel constraints that disentangle reflection and emission.

-\paragraph{Prior on Object Temperature $T_{\text{o}}$:} The change in object temperature is governed by the heat transfer process that occurs within and around it governed by the standard heat transport equation \cite{vollmer2020infrared,Narayanan2024Shape,Dashpute_2023_CVPR}.
-Ramanagpoal et al. \cite{Ramanagopal_2024_CVPR} show that with short capture timescales, conduction is negligible, simplifying the system to an ordinary differential equation (ODE).
-The solution to this ODE follows an exponential form, where temperature changes smoothly in response to incoming radiation.
-This inherent smoothness serves as a valuable prior for addressing the ill-posed nature of the system in Eq. \ref{eq:img_form_matform_vfgbg}.
+{\bf Prior on object temperature $T_{\text{o}}$:} The change in object temperature is governed by the heat transfer process that occurs within and around it governed by the standard heat transport equation \cite{vollmer2020infrared,Narayanan2024Shape,Dashpute_2023_CVPR}.
+Ramanagopal et al. \cite{Ramanagopal_2024_CVPR} show that with short capture timescales, conduction is negligible, simplifying the system to an ordinary differential equation (ODE).
+The solution to this ODE follows an exponential form serving as a valuable prior for addressing the ill-posed nature of the system in Eq. \ref{eq:img_form_matform_vfgbg}.

-\paragraph{Constraints from a Static Background:} In many practical scenarios, the change in background radiation observed by the camera occurs in smaller portions of the scene.
+{\bf Constraints from a static background:} In many practical scenarios, the change in background radiation observed by the camera occurs in smaller portions of the scene.
 This is especially true when the target surface is glossy/specular.
 In such cases, one can write a differential form of Eq. \ref{eq:multi_band_LT},